cloudify-cosmo/flask-securest/README.md

 ### Custom Authentication Provider Implementation

-An Authentication Provider is a class that performs authentication.
+An Authentication Provider is a class that performs authentication.<br>
 A valid authentication provider implementation is a:

 - Python class
 - Inherits from [AbstractAuthenticationProvider] (https://github.com/cloudify-cosmo/flask-securest/blob/0.7/flask_securest/authentication_providers/abstract_authentication_provider.py)
-- Implements `authenticate(self, userstore=None)`, which returns a unique user identifier (e.g. username) if authentication was successful, and raises an exception if it failed.
+- Implements `authenticate(self, userstore=None)`, which returns a unique user identifier (e.g. username) if authentication was successful, and raises an exception if it failed.<br>
 Exception messages should be informative but not expose confidential user or system details.
 For example: "Request authentication header is empty or missing" is OK, while "username jason attempted to use wrong password 123456" reveals too much information.